hmlkao/provider-jfrog-artifactory/BUILD_FROM_SCRATCH.md

 #### Solution

-You've probably changed `ShortName` or done some another change in resource group.
+You've probably changed `ShortName` or did some another change in resource group.
 If so, just remove related group from `apis/` folder.